furkanalptokac/twitter-api-covid/README.md

 # twitter-api-covid

-A bot that tweets daily Covid-19 cases and deaths of Turkey everyday at 21:00 by default.
+Twitter bot that tweets daily Covid-19 cases and deaths of Turkey everyday at 21:00 by default.
 Data from https://covid19.saglik.gov.tr/

 **!!** Before using, update yesterday's case and death info in the ```yesterday.json``` file.